Harrison-M/marca-wiki/Notes-on-commits.md

 This commit makes some updates required for migrating to 2.3.
 This commit creates the ability to track a research consent by users:  DB changes.
 Institution will now have a research boolean (yes this institution has a research consent or not) and a research integer for users (0 no response, 1 yes, 2, no).
 After update, db admin should update these two db fields setting institution.research appropriately and marca_user.research = 0.

-**Add any notes on the dev process here with date and name.
-New bits on top.**
 ***
 11/15/2012 by Ron
 Now using the spectrum jquery colorpicker